mymatsubara/cheatsheet-js/src/cheatsheet/en/array.md

 console.log(slice3);
 ```

-## .splice(): remove or replace existing elements and/or adding new ones
+## .splice(): remove or replace existing elements and/or add new ones

 - Split array in two: `array.splice(start)`: